the-pudding/svelte-starter/README.md

 - [SCSS](https://sass-lang.com/) ready (optional)
 - [LayerCake](https://layercake.graphics/) preloaded for graphic development
 - [Tabler-Icons](https://github.com/tabler/tabler-icons) for simple/easy svg icons
-- [Sapper](https://sapper.svelte.dev/) to deploy as pre-baked out HTML
+- Pre-render on deploy for a baked-out HTML with content that is hydrated on load
 - Configured to make easy deploment to Github Pages

 ## Quickstart